-Scarce second edition of Vandermaelen's ighly detailed map of the Upper Mississippi and Upper Missouri River areas, from Vandermaelen's Atlas Universel, the first atlas to systematically map the world in uniform scale.
+Finely colored example of the second state of Vandermaelen's highly detailed map of the Upper Mississippi and Upper Missouri River areas, from Vandermaelen's Atlas Universel, the first atlas to systematically map the world in uniform scale.

-This would seem to be one of three states of the map, with this edition having substantially more topographical detail than the first edition and a number of additional annotations, although the basic geographical details and place names are largely unchanged.
+This would seem to be the second of three states of the map, with this edition having substantially more topographical detail than the first edition and a number of additional annotations, although the basic geographical details and place names are largely unchanged.

 - First State: /gallery/detail/21661